tapegram/blog/blog/on_retros/README.md

 4) Can we foster more ad hoc conversations? (and reduce meetings)
 5) Can we encourage teaching and knowledge sharing? (and reduce silos)
 6) Can we reduce dependencies on individuals? (and take on work as a team, regardless of who is on vacation or otherwise busy)
-7) Can we have fun?
+7) Can we have more fun?
+8) Can we learn more?
-8) Can we minimize our processes over time?
+9) Can we minimize our processes over time?